tatou-tatou/Themes/Stendhal/Panel/README.md

 If you want to use your own font with your own glyphs, just know that I had some issues with vertical alignment.
 I fixed it by duplicating my font and changing some of its properties (namely *SIZE*, *PIXEL_SIZE* and *FONT_DESCENT*) to align it properly.
 That's why I have both a *MonteCarloMedium* font and a *MonteCarloPanel* font, the later being dedicated to the panel.

-There are a lot of scripts, so to keep things organized, I suggest you to make a dedicated location (`~/.panel` for example) where you would put all the panel related scripts.
-Of course, that location must be added to your $PATH.

-#Workspaces
+##Workspaces
 ![Screenshot](https://raw.github.com/tatou-tatou/Themes/master/Stendhal/Previews/workspaces.gif)

 The startmenu is made by mygtkmenu.
 It appears when clicking on the blank space on the left of the workspace list, but you can easily add an icon or more space by editing the appropriate line in `panel-settings`.

-The code that draws the appropriate icon according to the state of the workspace was written by Baskerville and slightly modified to show icons instead of the desktop names.
-If you would rather have the desktop names instead, modify panel-skeleton accordingly (the original is in the bspwm sources).
-Since the desktop names can be changed on the fly, it might be preferable if you intent to make use of that WM feature.
+The code that draws the appropriate icon according to the state of the workspace was written by Baskerville and was slightly modified to show icons instead of the desktop names.
+If you would rather have the desktop names instead, modify panel-skeleton accordingly (the original is in the bspwm sources if you want a reference).

-#Music and system events
+##Music and system events with not-stat
 ![Screenshot](https://raw.github.com/tatou-tatou/Themes/master/Stendhal/Previews/notstat.gif)

 The music notification on the left of the panel is generated by *not-stat*, a shell script inspired by [statnot](https://github.com/halhen/statnot).